ArEl3wam/TopologyAPI/README.md

 # Welcome to TopologyAPI!

-ToplogyApi is Library built in java to provide the following functionalities to your Topology
+ToplogyApi is Library built in java using Maven to provide the following functionalities to your Topology

 # Supported Functions